Reseller permits required to make purchases for resale

-- A print out of the customer's information on our Business Records Database.
+- A print out of the customer's information on the Business Lookup.

-- The confirmation codes received through the Reseller Permit Verification Service.
+- The verification results you received and saved through the Reseller Permit Verification Service.

 Your customers may also use specific exemption documents to make purchases without paying sales tax.
 These may include: